PoCInnovation/Workshops/software/2.Go/README.md

 ## Step 3: Vars

 Creating routes is nice, but we cannot receive variables from them...
 To do so, we will use `"github.com/gorilla/mux"` to have modular routes

-Create a endpoint `/whoami/{user}`
+Create an endpoint `/whoami/{user}`
 - It uses the `GET` method
 - It responds `I am $user` with `$user` being the text sent in the URL

-> See the `{``}` syntax, those bracket indicate which part of the URL will contain vars
+> Look at the `{``}` syntax, these brackets indicate which part of the URL will contain vars

-> Check the mux [doc](https://github.com/gorilla/mux) for more informations
+> Check the mux [doc](https://github.com/gorilla/mux) for more information

 ## Step 4: Database and data transfers

-Finaly, we will use the API to manipulate informations in a database.
-We don't have the time to setup a real database, so we created fonctions to fake the behavior of a simple database.
+Finally, we will use the API to manipulate data in a database.
+As we don't have the time to setup a real database, we've created functions to fake the behavior of a simple database.

 > You must import the `model` package, it contains 3 functions to manipulate users.